dij0s/PETAL/thesis/bachelor_thesis.typ

 This would enable the identification of subtle inconsistencies, leading to a more robust and reliable implementation.

 In summary, these points illustrate some of the current limitations inherent to the system.
 The following chapter presents the results obtained from the implemented solution.
+#highlight(
-#highlight("TODO: ajouter que limité aux données qu'il peut retrieve, contexte, ... ou bien parle ici uniquement des problemes performance wise?")
+  "TODO: ajouter que limité aux données qu'il peut retrieve, contexte, ... ou bien parle ici uniquement des problemes performance wise?", )

 = Results <results>